matortheeternal/TES5EditScripts/README.md

 Script Installation and Usage
 ==================================

-To install scripts you need to put the .pas files and all associated text files into
+To install scripts you need to put the .pas files and all associated asset files into

   {Skyrim Directory}\TES5Edit\Edit Scripts\